ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Children (of a node):
 : If the node is an array, each of its elements, or if the node is an object, each of its member values (but not its member names).
-If the node is neither an array nor an object, it has no descendants.
+If the node is neither an array nor an object, it has no children.

 Descendants (of a node):
 : The children of the node, together with the children of its children, and so forth